MadoFrog/Canberrachan/README.md

-Madochan - A fork of Lainchan
+Canberrachan - A fork of Lainchan
 ========================================================

 About
 ------------
-Madochan is a fork of [Lainchan](https://github.com/lainchan/lainchan) edited to suit my needs, it relies on Lainchan's downstream for updates, as such you should probably use that instead of this.
+Canberrachan is a fork of [Lainchan](https://github.com/lainchan/lainchan) edited to suit my needs, it relies on Lainchan's downstream for updates, as such you should probably use that instead of this.
 Unless, of course, you want to use this for some reason.